jamesbryer/Library-Finder-Project/docs/planning.md

 3. Students can easily use the library to study and help improve their coursework.

 ### Options Considered
 Google maps will also show nearby libraries, however results can be cluttered with other surrounding points of interest.
-For this reason, we chose to run with Open Street Maps, as it is much less cluttered than Google Maps and has a good degree of accuracy and coverage ovre Bristol.
+For this reason, we chose to run with Open Street Maps, as it is much less cluttered than Google Maps and has a good degree of accuracy and coverage over Bristol.

 ### Expected Risks
 Especially during COVID-19 pandemic, opening hours and availability can vary and it is possible the libraries could be closed.